pattern-lab/website/patternlabsite/docs/advanced-auto-regenerate.md

     php builder/builder.php -w

+## How to Start the Watch & Auto-Reload Server at the Same Time

+Rather than manually refreshing your browser when your patterns or CSS change you can have the PHP version of Pattern Lab auto-reload your browser window for you when it's in watch mode.
+To start the watch and auto-reload services together on Mac OS X you can do the following:

+1. Open `scripts/`
+2. Double-click `startWatcherWithAutoReload.command`
+3. Refresh the Pattern Lab site

+You can also start the watch from the command line.
+To do so open Terminal and navigate to the root of the `patternlab-php` directory.
+Type:

+    php builder/builder.php -wr

 ## How to Stop the Watch

 To stop watching files on Mac OS X you can press`CTRL+C` in the Terminal window where the process is running.
+If you've used the method above to start the auto-reload server it will also shut down when using `CTRL+C`.

 ## The Default Files That Are Watched